Austinwu-rgb/Youtube-Music-Playlist-Fixer/README.md

 - **Fixes playlists in Youtube Music by automatically replacing all unplayable/invalid songs in a playlist with valid alternative uploads while maintaining playlist sort order.
-- **Fixes include: Songs that have been removed, reuploaded, copyright-striked, unavailable in region/songs, and songs available on Youtube but not Youtube Music.
+- **Fixes include: Songs that have been removed, reuploaded, copyright-striked, unavailable in region, and songs available on Youtube but not Youtube Music.
 - **Prioritizes reuploads from the artist's official youtube channel over third party reuploads.